opentelekomcloud-docs/cloud-backup-recovery/umn/source/policy_management/modifying_a_policy.rst

 #.
 Click **OK**.

-   After the policy is modified, the retention rule takes effect only for new backups.
+   If the policy retention rule is modified, the new rule takes effect depending on how you have changed it.
 For details, see :ref:`Why Does the Retention Rule Not Take Effect After Being Changed? <cbr_06_0044>`

 #.
 Alternatively, you can select **Policies** from the navigation tree on the left and edit the desired policy.